nityamd/MonteCarloMurderMystery-PyGothamTV2020/README.md

 The folder <b>TheWatsonNotes</b> contains the data.

 ### 3. Notebooks:
-There are two main notebooks that take us through the murder mystery and its resolution, <b>HolmesNarrates.ipynb</b> and <b>WatsonVerifies.ipynb</b>.
+There main notebook that take us through the murder mystery and its resolution, <b>HolmesNarrates.ipynb</b>.

 ### 4. Movie Script:

+TBD